voiceittech/VoiceIt2-PHP/README.md

 # VoiceIt2-PHP

-A PHP wrapper for VoiceIt's new API2.0 featuring Voice + Face Verification and Identification.
+A PHP wrapper for VoiceIt's new API 2.0 featuring Voice + Face Verification and Identification.

 * [Getting Started](#getting-started)
 * [Initialization](#initialization)